 Understanding language rapidly and accurately is central to our ability to function effectively in daily life.
-One fundamental component of language understanding is establishing reference during real-time language interaction by linking abstract symbols (i.e., words and signs) to concrete objects in the world.
-While children learning spoken languages can simultaneously attend to objects and listen to their caregivers talk, children learning American Sign Language (ASL) must rely on vision both process linguistic information and look at objects in the visual scene.
-This dual functionality of the visual signal requires children to disengage from the source of the linguistic information in order to seek out the named object, increasing the likelihood of a mapping error or potentially creating a situation where subsequent linguistic information missed. children acquiring ASL learn to efficiently allocate visual attention in the service of language comprehension In the current work, we adapt a well-established paradigm for measuring spoken language processing efficiency to be used with young children learning ASL.
+One fundamental component of language understanding is establishing reference during real-time language interaction.
+Research with children learning spoken language shows that the ability to link abstract symbols (i.e., words and signs) to concrete objects in the world with high efficiency is critical to early language development (Fernald & Marchman, 2012).
+This work relies on measures of children’s gaze shifts during sentence processing to provide a precise index of language processing ability.
+But, children learning American Sign Language (ASL) must rely on vision both to process the incoming linguistic information and to look at objects in the visual scene.
+Could ASL learners’ gaze shifts also provide a window into the efficiency of visual language processing?

+On the one hand, eye movements come at a higher cost for children learning ASL.
+For example, to seek out a named object, children must disengage from the source of the linguistic information.
+This tension creates a scenario where subsequent linguistic information might be missed.
+Moreover, gaze serves other complex linguistic functions in ASL such as regulating turn taking during conversation (Baker & Padden, 1978) and role shifts during narrative production (Bahan & Supalla, 1995).
+Thus, the multi-purpose and complex nature of gaze in ASL might mean that early gaze shifts are not a valid index of children’s ASL comprehension skills.
+However, young ASL learners also get a lot of practice shifting gaze between signers and objects in the world.
+And research with Deaf parent-child dyads interacting in natural contexts such as book reading found that control of gaze was largely developed by age two (Lieberman, Hatrak, & Mayberry, 2014).

+In the current work, we adapt a well-established paradigm for measuring spoken language processing efficiency to be used with young children learning ASL.
 Next, we ask whether increased efficiency in early comprehension by native ASL learners follows a similar developmental trajectory as that of children learning spoken language.
-Finally, we test whether individual variation in ASL processing skills show similar concurrent relations to children’s age and vocabulary size.
+We then test whether individual variation in ASL processing skills show similar concurrent relations to children’s age and vocabulary size.
+Finally, we show that ASL processing skills are similar for deaf and hearing children, providing evidence that auditory deprivation does not change the time-course of children’s lexical access in ASL.

 Spoken language processing

 To follow a typical conversation, skilled listeners must rapidly apprehend meaning in combinations of words from moment to moment as the speech signal unfolds at rates of 10-15 phonemes/second.
-Extensive research with adults using online measures shows that skilled listeners can identify spoken words , evaluating hypotheses about word identity incrementally based on what they have heard up to that moment, typically within 150 ms of word onset (Marslen-Wilson & Zwitserlood, 1989).
+Extensive research with adults using online measures shows that skilled listeners can identify spoken words with only partial phonetic information, evaluating hypotheses about word identity incrementally based on what they have heard up to that moment, typically within 150 ms of word onset (Marslen-Wilson & Zwitserlood, 1989).
 Moreover, adults are adept in the parallel processing of multiple streams of information, rapidly integrating the acoustic speech signal as it unfolds in time with information from the visual scene to derive intended meaning (Altmann & Kamide, 1999; Dahan & Tanenhaus, 2004; Tanenhaus, Spivey-Knowlton, Eberhard, & Sedivy, 1995).